LCiZY/LiteNote/README.md

 # LiteNote
-A lite notepad can always stay on the top.
+Lightweight text editor that can always be placed on top of all windows。